-Collaborative grants with different laboratories are possible.
+Collaborative grants with academic laboratories are welcome.

 Who can apply:

 A necessary condition is access to the infrastructure required for the successful implementation of the project.
-For bioinformaticians involved in the projects analyzing already collected data this condition is optional.

-The grant amount is a subject of the proposed scope of work and can vary from $50.000 up to $8.000.000
+The grant amount is a subject of the proposed scope of work and can vary from $50.000 up to $4.000.000

 The grant period: from 6 months up to 5 years.